patroni/patroni/docs/faq.rst

 I have ``use_slots`` enabled in my Patroni configuration, but when a cluster member goes offline for some time, the replication slot used by that member is dropped on the upstream node.
 What can I do to avoid that issue?
     There are two options:

-    1. You can tune ``member_slots_ttl`` (default value ``30min``, available since Patroni ``4.0.0`` and PostgreSQL 11 onwards) and replication slots for absent members will not be removed when member downtime is shorter than the configured threshold.
+    1. You can tune ``member_slots_ttl`` (default value ``30min``, available since Patroni ``4.0.0`` and PostgreSQL 11 onwards) and replication slots for absent members will not be removed when the members downtime is shorter than the configured threshold.
-    2. You can configure a permanent physical replication slot for the members.
+    2. You can configure permanent physical replication slots for the members.

     Since Patroni ``3.2.0`` it is now possible to have member slots as permanent slots managed by Patroni.